 These Travellers’ Tips have been compiled to assist you in ensuring a safe and enjoyable journey.
 Indigenous Australians have long held the view that the landscape is the core of all spirituality, the spirit of ‘country’.
 When travelling in Outback Queensland we ask you to please acknowledge and respect the values and beliefs of Indigenous Australians.

 Fuel stops on major highways are rarely more than 200 km apart, so it should not be necessary to carry spare fuel.
-However, where you do see a “no fuel” sign, it means exactly that!
+However, where you do see a “no fuel” sign, it means exactly that.
 A mechanically sound vehicle packed with extra water, a first aid kit and spares for tyres, radiator hoses and fan belts together with a good tool-kit are also recommended.
 Don’t forget to ensure that your spare tyre is at the correct pressure.

 If you’re intrigued to see what the roads may lie ahead, visit your closest local Visitor Information Centre.
-You may also like to visit the Queensland Government Traffic and Travel Information Website on www.131940.qld.gov.au, or chat to someone on 13 19 40 for current road conditions.
+You may also like to visit the Queensland Government Traffic and Travel Information Website on qldtraffic.qld.gov.au, or chat to someone on 13 19 40 for current road conditions.

 Always take care when passing and overtaking road trains, heavy vehicles and other caravans.
 If you need to overtake, then ensure you have a clear line of sight, allow plenty of room and be prepared for large vehicles to move a little from side to side as you pass.
 Remember that if a road train is approaching to overtake you, move as far to the left as possible and stop if necessary to allow it to overtake safely.
 When meeting road trains and heavy vehicles on single lane roads, slow right down and move off the road to the left.
 If it is safe to do so, move off the road entirely and stop to avoid driving into any obstacles on the verge.
 In wet conditions road verges tend to be soft and/or slippery, so when pulling off to the left you should always keep your right wheels on the bitumen and keep moving slowly to avoid getting bogged.
 Always be patient of the stock, kangaroos and emu friends when travelling.
 It always pays to be vigilant when driving in the Outback, given kangaroos tend to be most active during sunrise, sunset and at night.

 Most roads run through private property or national parks and open fires should never be lit.
 You should always contact your local Visitor Information Centre for information on free camping locations, permits and laws regarding campfires.
 Help us keep Outback Queensland beautiful for future visitors by properly disposing of your rubbish.

 Our Visitor Information Centres can help you grab the latest local and regional information.
 Click here to view the list of the accredited Visitor Information Centres in our region.